-Sivaram has published numerous technical papers as well as a textbook on Chemical Vapor Deposition, and he holds several patents.
-He earned his doctorate and master’s degrees in materials science from the Rensselaer Polytechnic Institute where he has been elected to its Board of Trustees.
-He is a Distinguished Alumnus of the National Institute of Technology, Tiruchi, India, where he earned his bachelor’s degree in mechanical engineering.
+Sivaram received his doctorate and master’s degrees in materials science from the Rensselaer Polytechnic Institute and has been nominated to its Board of Trustees.
+Additionally, he is a Distinguished Alumnus of the National Institute of Technology, Tiruchi, India, where he received his bachelor’s degree in mechanical engineering.

 Dr. Tien Wu